 Appomattox is a very small town located in the state of Virginia.
-With a population of 1,759 people and three constituent neighborhoods, Appomattox is the 223rd largest community in Virginia.
+With a population of 1,916 people and four constituent neighborhoods, Appomattox is the 224th largest community in Virginia.

-The per capita income in Appomattox in 2010 was $20,088, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $80,352 for a family of four.
-However, Appomattox contains both very wealthy and poor people as well.
+The per capita income in Appomattox in 2018 was $20,830, which is low income relative to Virginia and the nation.
+This equates to an annual income of $83,320 for a family of four.

 Appomattox is an extremely ethnically-diverse town.
 The people who call Appomattox home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Appomattox residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Appomattox include English, Irish, French , and Scottish.
+Important ancestries of people in Appomattox include English, African, German, Irish, and Scottish.

 The most common language spoken in Appomattox is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.